felicianotech/hyperparticle.github.io/_pending/2018-09-11-erasmus-mundus.md

 If I told myself a couple years ago that I would be studying for my Master's in Europe, I would think I was crazy.
 Raised in the quiet coniferous reaches of Boise, Idaho in the USA, I'm not typically one to go on adventures into the unknown, let alone a foreign country; but I have decided to try something different for a change.
 And that small step of courage has paid off more than I could imagine.

 I have now completed a year of graduate studies at Charles University in Prague, Czech Republic, and am gearing up for a second year at Saarland University in Saarbrücken, Germany.
 No one seems to immediately understand when I say I study computational linguistics.
-But when I show how pervasive it is, their puzzled look turns into a smile.
+But when I show how pervasive it is in modern life, their puzzled look turns into a smile.

 The following post details my motivations for studying as a graduate student in Europe, as well as my first year experiences at Charles University.
 The list below indicates the topics I will cover.